Harvey Weinstein released on $1m bail

 Led to court in handcuffs

-Prosecutors said on Friday that Mr Weinstein had been charged with two counts of rape and one count of a criminal sexual act involving two women, who were not identified.
+New York City police said on Friday that Mr Weinstein had been charged with rape, sex abuse, sexual misconduct and a criminal sex act.
+The charges related to incidents involving two women, who were not identified.

 He had arrived at a police station in lower Manhattan during the morning, carrying three books.
 After having his mugshot and fingerprints taken, he was led out in handcuffs and taken to court.